cwhite098/MDMProject2/README.md

 # MDMProject2

-Either run SIRSolve for the ODE solution or call modelNetworkFunction as follows
+Either run SIRSolve/SIRDSolve for the ODE solution or call modelNetworkSIR/modelNetworkSIRD as follows

-modelNetworkFunction(a,b, infectivePeriod, tf, n, I0, A)
+modelNetworkFunction(a,b,mu, infectivePeriod, tf, n, I0, A)

-where a and b are infection parameters, infectivePeriod is how long the disease lasts, tf is how long to run the model for (days), n is the population size,
+where a and b are infection parameters, mu is the mortality rate (exclude for SIR version), infectivePeriod is how long the disease lasts, tf is how long to run the model for (days), n is the population size,